 Different Types of Peptides for Skin

-As we mentioned above, different kinds of peptides do different things, which is why it’s important to have some grasp of which peptides do what.
+As we mentioned above, different kinds of peptides perform different task, which is why it’s important to have some grasp of which peptides do what.

 Here are just a few different kinds of peptides you’ll find in skin care:

-The peptide matrixyl 3000 is like the salt and pepper of peptides.
-Composed of two different peptides (palmitoyl oligopeptide and palmitoyl-tetrapeptide-7), it works to provide skin a fresh and revitalized appearance.
+Matrixyl 3000 – The peptide matrixyl 3000 is like the salt and pepper of peptides.
+A little bit of both will spice up your dish.
+Composed of two different peptides (palmitoyl oligopeptide and palmitoyl-tetrapeptide-7), it works to help repair and restructure your skin.

 Signaling peptides – Signaling peptides work by sending little messages to proteins and acids in your skin to tell them they should start working.
 Without them, those natural ingredients in your skin might get a little lazy!

 Carrier peptides – Carrier peptides help bring necessary ingredients to skin to help beautify it, almost like little freight elevators for the skin.

 Copper peptides – Copper peptides are thought to act as antioxidants that protect the skin against environmental stressors.

 How To Use Peptides In Your Skin Care

 Peptides known as topical peptides (as opposed to peptides you might ingest either via food or vitamins) are often found in skin care products due to their ability to help the skin essentially take care of itself.